Skip to main content

 2 Years

-is a prerequisite before applying to the OTA Program
+and a required prerequisite before applying to the OTA Program

 The Occupational Therapy Assistant (OTA) works under the direction of an Occupational Therapist to provide rehabilitative services to persons with mental, physical, emotional or developmental impairments with the ultimate goal to improve the client’s quality of life and ability to perform daily activities.